sdip15fa/drone/README.md

 cp example.env .env
 ```

-The edit the .env file, e ven during runtime it would work (the config is re-read upon every operation).
+The edit the `.env` file, even during runtime it would work (the config is re-read upon every operation).

 Most variables are self-explanatory.
 Here are some of the variables you may find difficult to configure: